Youth Advocate Programs (YAP), Inc. > What We Do > Direct Services

 Staff engages the entire family in achieving their goals.
 Families are co-designers of their own services and are invested in having the plan succeed.

-We recruit staff who live in the same communities as the families we serve.
+We recruit staff from the communities we serve.
 Staff share interests and other attributes, such as language, with families.
-All staff demonstrate commitment to learning and honoring each family's culture, history, experience and preferences.
+All staff demonstrate commitment to learning and honoring each family's background, history, experience and preferences.

 Team Work